Jayce Hawryluk: Playing career

-On March 1, 2016, Hawryluk was signed to a three-year entry-level contract with the Florida Panthers.
-Hawryluk would go on to finish fourth in WHL scoring with 106 points (47 goals, 59 assists) in just 58 games for the Wheat Kings.
-Hawryluk and the Wheat Kings would reach the WHL final for the second year in a row.
-A year after being swept by the Kelowna Rockets, Hawryluk would lead the charge in the fifth game of the series, recording 3 goals and 3 assists in a Brandon 8–4 win to capture the Ed Chynoweth Trophy.
-Hawryluk finished his Western Hockey League career with 119 goals, 159 assists for 278 points in 232 regular season games.
-He totaled 61 points (22 goals, 39 assists) in 45 career WHL Playoff games.
+In the 2014–15 season scored 30 goals and 65 points in 54 games.
+The Wheat Kings made the 2015 WHL playoffs and advanced to the finals where they faced the Kelowna Rockets.
+Kelowna swept Brandon in four games of their best-of-seven series.
+Hawryluk finished with ten goals and 19 points in 16 playoff games.
+Hawryluk finished fourth in WHL scoring with 106 points (47 goals, 59 assists) in 58 games for the Wheat Kings in the 2015–16 season.
+He was named the WHL player of the month for February 2016 after scoring seven goals and 33 points in 13 games in the month.
+In the 2016 WHL playoffs, Hawryluk and the Wheat Kings reached the WHL final for the second year in a row.
+Hawryluk lead the charge in the fifth game of the series, recording three goals and two assists in Brandon's 8–4 win to capture the Ed Chynoweth Trophy.
+He finished the playoffs with seven goals and 22 points in 21 games.
+He was named a WHL Second Team All-Star for the season.
+Hawryluk finished his WHL career with 119 goals, 159 assists for 278 points in 232 regular season games.
+He totaled 61 points (22 goals, 39 assists) in 45 career WHL playoff games.